Soapy Smith

-Jefferson Randolph "Soapy" Smith II (November 2, 1860 – July 8, 1898) was an American con artist and gangster in the American frontier.
+Jefferson Randolph "Soapy" Smith II (November 2, 1860 – July 8, 1898) was an American con artist and gangster in the American frontier and the Klondike.

 Smith operated confidence schemes across the Western United States, and had a large hand in organized criminal operations in both Colorado and the District of Alaska.
 Smith gained notoriety through his "prize soap racket," in which he would sell bars of soap with prize money hidden in some of the bars' packaging in order to increase sales.
-However, through sleight of hand, he would ensure that only members of his gang purchased "prize" soap.
+However, through sleight of hand, he ensured that only members of his gang purchased "prize" soap.
 The racket led to his sobriquet of "Soapy."

 The success of his soap racket and other scams helped him finance three successive criminal empires in Denver and Creede, both in Colorado, and in Skagway, Alaska.
 He was killed in the shootout on Juneau Wharf in Skagway, on July 8, 1898.

 Early years

 Jefferson Smith was born on November 2, 1860, in Coweta County, Georgia, to a wealthy family.
 His grandfather was a plantation owner and Georgia legislator, while his father was an attorney.
 However, the Smith family was met with financial ruin at the close of the American Civil War and in 1876, they moved to Round Rock, Texas, to start anew.
 It was in Round Rock where Smith began his career as a confidence man.
 In 1877, Smith's mother died and he left home shortly thereafter, but not before witnessing the death of the outlaw Sam Bass in 1878.